All You Need to Know about Monthly Recurring Revenue (MRR)

-ARPU and the customers’ number is not the only data—there’s way more in other metrics and KPIs affecting your MRR directly or indirectly.
+ARPU and the customers’ number is not the only data — there’s way more metrics and KPIs affecting your MRR directly or indirectly.
 Keeping track of them allows you to improve your MRR continually over time.
 Here are some of these metrics:

-With these metrics, you can identify the factors having a financial impact on your business from month to month.
+With these metrics, you can identify the factors financially impacting your business from month to month.

-MRR is a simple metric to calculate, but it has intricacies and edge cases that can be maddening.
-Here are five of them.
+MRR is a simple metric to calculate, but it has its intricacies and edge cases that can be maddening.
+Here are five of them to watch out for.

 Calculating Non-Monthly Payments Incorrectly

 As in our example, billing can be not only monthly but quarterly or yearly.
 What should you do with these figures?
 Find the average monthly revenue.